Stickano/Phpinit/README.md

 ## Examples
 You can see the models in action on [PHPinit.com](http://phpinit.com)

-Below you will find a quick introduction to each individual tools.
+Below you will find a quick introduction to each individual model.

 &nbsp;